sniklaus/teaching-webdev/README.md

 Additionally, make sure to read the following hints that are there to guide you into the right direction and provide additional context.

 * It is entirely up to you how to achieve the given tasks, there are multiple solutions for each exercise.
+* The error messages from the server can be confusing, make sure to think of edge cases like being passed an empty array.
 * Make sure that you are aware of the `g` and `i` flags of the regexp constructor.
 * Consider the `toFixed` function of numerals in order to format a number and express it as a string.
 * Enumerating the properties of an object happens in an arbitrary order, the grading server handles this appropriately.